heyqule/enemy_race_manager/Mod-Compatibility.md

 #### Any mod that changes the properties of space-age planets (e.g Solar System ++)
 - ERM uses Nauvis as default planet.
 Any mod that hide nauvis may cause unintended behaviours.
-- Change space-age planet may lead to missing features or crashes.
-Use at your own risk.
+- Changing space-age planets' properties may lead to missing features or crashes.
+Use them with cautions.

 ## CONFLICTED MODS
 These mods usually break many ERM's critical functions or/and cause indirect performance issues.
 Conflict mods may be lifted once it deemed to be compatible.